 Greaves Cotton is a multi-faceted engineering firm.
 It is a prominent manufacturer of Cleantech Powertrain Solutions (CNG, Petrol, and Diesel Engines), Farm equipment, Generator sets, E-Mobility, and Aftermarket Spares and Services.
-Under several business segments, the firm now manufactures products and solutions with after sales supported via 500+ Greaves Retail Centers and 6,300+ smaller spare parts retail locations across the country.
+Under several business segments, the firm now manufactures products and solutions with after-sales support via 700+ Greaves Retail Centers and 6,300+ smaller spare parts retail locations across the country.
 The firm produces over 4 lakh engines each year, or roughly one per minute in the mobility industry.
 In addition, it provides low-cost mobility solutions to the bulk of India's population, conveying over 1 crore passengers and 5 lakh tons of freight daily.
 Greaves Cotton has a market share of around 60%-65% in the 3W diesel engine segment.
-Greaves Cotton supplies engines to around 30 original equipment manufacturers (OEMs) in India, such as Piaggio Vehicle Limited, Mahindra & Mahindra Limited, Atul Auto etc.
+Greaves Cotton supplies engines to around 30 original equipment manufacturers (OEMs) in India, such as Piaggio Vehicle Limited, Mahindra & Mahindra Limited, Atul Auto, etc.

 Greaves Cotton is undergoing a metamorphosis from a 3W diesel engine producer to a last-mile mobility ecosystem.
-Greaves Cotton is well positioned to benefit from this industry growth, thanks to its acquisition of Ampere, which held approximately 14% market share in the e-2W segment in FY21 (FY20: 12%), new launches in the high-speed category large capacity expansion planned and expansion into the e-3W space through Bestway (acquisition in November 2021) and MLR Auto.
-Ampere sold 9,155 units of EV two-wheeler between Jan-Nov 2021, with an average monthly sales of 832 units and is number 5 player in the market, compared to market leader Hero Electric, which sold 40,318 units during the same period.
+Greaves Cotton is well-positioned to benefit from this industry growth, thanks to its acquisition of Ampere, which held approximately 13% market share in the e-2W segment in CY22, new launches in the high-speed category large capacity expansion planned, and expansion into the e-3W space through Bestway (acquisition in November 2021) and MLR Auto.
+Ampere sold ~80,000 units of EV two-wheeler in CY22 and is the number 4 player in the market, compared to market leader Ola Electric, which sold 108,000 units during the same period.

-With future development in mind, Greaves Cotton has reinforced the leadership team of the e-mobility business in order to expedite business expansion.
-It has hired Roy Kurian, the former marketing head of Yamaha India, to lead its EV business.
 To remain cost-competitive, the firm is constantly seeking to increase localization in its e-vehicles, with lithium-ion cells being the single major import.
-The business is constructing a new electric vehicle-manufacturing factory in Ranipet, Tamil Nadu, at an anticipated investment of INR 700 crore.
-Apart from building its own online platform, the firm has cooperated with major e-commerce platforms such as Paytm, Flipkart, and Amazon to attract young buyers.
+The business has constructed a new electric vehicle manufacturing factory in Ranipet, Tamil Nadu, at an anticipated investment of INR 700 crore.
+Abdul Latif Jameel has committed to invest up to USD 220 million in Greaves Electric Mobility.
+Apart from building its online platform, the firm has cooperated with major e-commerce platforms such as Paytm, Flipkart, and Amazon to attract young buyers.

-Greaves Cotton is practically debt-free with a net cash position of 280 crore.
+Greaves Cotton has a net cash position of ~INR 1,200 cr.

-Company has had three CFOs in last 4 years:
+Company has had three CFOs in the last 4 years:

 2. Key Historical Financials

 The COVID-19-led lockdowns had a substantial impact on business.
-The Company recorded consolidated revenue of INR 1,500 crore in FY21, down from INR 1,911 crore in FY20.
-In FY21, the loss after taxes was INR 19 crores, compared to a profit after tax of INR 129 crore in FY20.
-The loss was caused by revenue de-growth as a result of the COVID effect and certain extraordinary items.
+The Company recorded consolidated revenue of INR 1,710 crore in FY22, down from INR 1,911 crore in FY20.
+EBITDA margin fell in FY22 with losses increasing on the net profit level

-Company had poor cash conversion (CFO/EBITDA) in FY19 and FY20
+Company had poor cash conversion (CFO/EBITDA) in FY22 due to "other WC item"

 3. What is my view on company valuation?

-Greaves Cotton aspires to grow its sales and service channels, as well as invest in technology and resources, with the goal of becoming a market leader.
-Greaves Cotton will be affected by any swing in the EV adoption.
+Greaves Cotton aspires to grow its sales and service channels, as well as invest in technology and resources, to become a market leader.
+Greaves Cotton will be affected by any swing in EV adoption.
 They are not yet mainstream, despite numerous new Indian firms entering various sectors of the EV value chain, considerable cash invested in the space, and large-scale execution efforts.

-Currently, Greaves Cotton trades at EV/EBITDA (TTM) ratio of 67x.
-The Company peers Cummins India, Kirloskar Oil, and Swaraj Engines trade at PE (TTM) of 21x, 8x, and 10x respectively.
+Currently, Greaves Cotton trades at an EV/EBITDA (TTM) ratio of ~11x.
+The Company peers Cummins India, Kirloskar Oil, and Swaraj Engines trade at EV/EBITDA (TTM) of 29x, 9x, and 10x respectively.

 A protracted capex cycle, the unpredictability of expenditures (particularly electric), and low growth in net sales and EBITDA margins may dampen investor sentiment.

-Overall, the Company appears to be an interesting opportunity for long term and should be investigated further by investors.
-It has joined the EV area, which is hot right now, and as a result of the potential, demand for the stock has climbed and the price has risen, therefore, it is worth investing in only after a significant correction as company is trading at significant premium to its competitors.
+Company has joined the EV area, which is hot right now, and as a result of the potential, demand for the stock has climbed and the price has risen post-March 2020, therefore, it is worth investing in only after a significant correction or turnaround in the business.